niplav/site/resolving.md

 ![Comparing `EGEDmin` and `HodgeResolve` at how well they perform on various metrics of preserving maximal consistent subgraphs.](./img/resolving/preservations.png)

 *Comparing `EGEDmin` and `HodgeResolve` at how well they perform on various metrics of preserving maximal consistent subgraphs.*

 One can see that on average, `EGEDmin` preserves maximal consistent subgraphs more often, and may also retain all maximal consistent subgraphs more often (although the low sample sizes for graphs with six and seven nodes makes this difficult to conclude without doubt).

 ### Preservation of Completely Dominating and Dominated Set

-Inclusion-maximal consistent subgraphs are a way of formalizing what it means for a preference to be *locally* consistent: there is some subset of `$\Omega$` so that the preferences are not "confused" about this subset.
+Maximal consistent subgraphs are a way of formalizing what it means for a preference to be *locally* consistent: there is some subset of `$\Omega$` so that the preferences are not "confused" about this subset.
 One can also try to find a corresponding condition that would make a statement about *global* consistency.
 Voting theory offers some inspiration
 here: the **minimal undominated set** (also **Condorcet set**) [Miller 1977](./doc/voting_theory/graph_theoretical_approaches_to_the_theory_of_voting_miller_1977.pdf) is defined for every tournament `$T=(V_T, E_T)$` as a set of vertices